devranaydinoglu/enhanced-save-plugin/README.md

 - `SaveWorld` - Saves variables that are marked as SaveGame of all actors and components in the world which implement EssSavableInterface.
 Automatically creates a new save game object if no corresponding one can be found based on the slot name.
 - `LoadWorld` - Loads variables that are marked as SaveGame of all actors and components in the world which implement EssSavableInterface.
 - `DeleteSave` - Deletes all of the corresponding save data and save slot based on the slot name.
 - `SaveGlobalObject` - Save an object's variables that are marked as SaveGame.
 This should be used to save objects not in the world (e.g. GameInstance) or special actors (e.g. GameMode, GameState, PlayerState).
+Global objects need their `EssGuid` variable to be set.
 - `LoadGlobalObject` - Load an object's variables that are marked as SaveGame.
 This should be used to load objects not in the world (e.g. GameInstance) or special actors (e.g. GameMode, GameState, PlayerState).
+Global objects need their `EssGuid` variable to be set.

 Overridable EssSavableInterface functions:
 - `PreSaveGame` - Called before an actor or object is saved.